 Download Instructor-Led Material

 A sudden fall into icy water will send the body into cold water shock and leave a person unable to control his reactions.
-The initial shock (like how a person might react if ice is poured down his back) often takes a person’s breath away and causes him to swallow water.
+The initial shock (similar to how a person might react if ice is poured down his back) often takes a person’s breath away and causes him to swallow water.
 Within minutes, his hands and body are so numb he is unable to reach for help or pull himself out of the water.
-As panic sets in, his heart races, his blood pressure increases, and he is unable to swim.
-Death comes in as little as three to five minutes in water as warm as 25ºC/77ºF but usually closer to 15ºC/59ºF
+As panic sets in, his heart races, his blood pressure increases and he is unable to swim.
+Death comes in as little as three to five minutes in water as warm as 77ºF (25ºC) but usually closer to 59ºF (15ºC).

-A forklift driver swerved to miss another worker and drove off the pier into the ocean.
-Witnesses saw the man surface after the crash and wave his arms frantically as he bobs up and down.
-Suddenly, as a rescue boat approaches, the man went under.
-Rescuers pulled him from the water but were unable to revive him.
+A forklift driver swerves to miss another worker and drives off the pier and into the ocean.
+Witnesses see the man surface after the crash and wave his arms frantically as he bobs up and down.
+Suddenly, as a rescue boat approaches, the man tilts face first into the water.
+Rescuers pull him from the water but are unable to revive him.